 with $\updateTarget \ll 1$.
 This means that the lower the $\updateTarget$ value, the more slowly and stably $\theta'$ tracks $\theta$.

 The \ac{DDPG} strategy explores the environment by adding noise to the exit of the actor policy

 where $\noise$ is often modeled as an Ornstein-Uhlenbeck noise process due to its efficiency in the exploration and control of dynamic systems.
-Concerning the accumulated reward of Eq.~\eqref{eq:accumulated_reward}, the actor-network is then updated by following the policy gradient:
+Concerning the accumulated reward of Eq.~\eqref{eq:accumulated_reward}, the actor network is then updated by following the policy gradient: